PM Lauds Bureaucracy For Cooperation, Guidance During 16-month Stint - UrduPoint

 He said the projects being funded by foreign grants were also impeded by the previous government as they never wanted the respective government to claim the credit.

-The prime minister thanked his special assistants, personal staff and media team for their cooperation and services.
+The prime minister appreciated his Special Assistants Tariq Fatemi, Ahad Cheema and Jahanzeb Khan for their hard work and cooperation.

+Regarding his Press Secretary Abdul Akbar, the prime minister said he was very committed officer with a great personality.

+He also appreciated his Speech Writer Arshad Malik and Public Relations Officer Umar Faran as well as the the official media team and expressed good wishes for them.